-- a.
+a.
 The ratings assigned by the PHRF Committee assume that sail dimensions not specifically stated on the certificate conform either to the yacht's class or to limitations that have long been standard in all measurement rules.
 Any departure from these limitations amounts to a change from the standard or norm.
 Therefore, notice of the departure must be given to the Committee.
-Sails are to be measured in accordance with the World Sailing Equipment Rules of Sailing, and any sail may be measured at any time by a Technical Committee. - b.
+Sails are to be measured in accordance with the World Sailing Equipment Rules of Sailing, and any sail may be measured at any time by a Technical Committee.

+- b.
 In the case of yachts not belonging to a one-design class, attention is specifically directed to the following: - a.
 Mainsail headboards may not exceed in width the greater of 6 inches or 4% of E. The dimensions of a square top or "fathead" mainsail must be declared and will be noted on the certificate by the handicapper along with any adjustment that the Committee deems to be appropriate. - b.
 Any Mainsail or Mizzen where the MUW is greater than 22% of E, or the three-quarter width MTW is greater than 38% of E or the half-width MHW is greater than 65% of E girth limitations shall be declared.
 The increase in sail area above the maximums shall be stated as a percentage of increase.
 This data can be obtained from the sailmaker. - c.
 Mainsails with full battens are allowed without penalty if the roach of the mainsail has not been increased from the above limits. - d.
-Mainsails with in-mast roller furling systems and no battens to support the roach of the mainsail may be subject to +6 s/m adjustment.
-Owners should declare this to their handicapper for assessment.
-In-boom roller furling systems do not qualify for this adjustment. - e.
+Mainsail roller furling systems must be declared to the handicapper, and with Committee approval may be eligible for adjustment per below: - a.
+Mainsail in-mast roller furling systems with no battens to support the roach of the mainsail may be subject to +12s/m adjustment. - b.
+Mainsail in-mast roller furling systems with vertical battens may be subject to a +3 s/m adjustment. - c.
+In-boom roller furling systems with limited outhaul and/or Cunningham functionality may be subject to a +3 s/m adjustment. - e.
 A sail may not be measured or used as a spinnaker unless its mid-girth is at least equal to 75% of its foot length, and any sail flown forward of the headstay with a mid-girth measurement of less than 90% of it's foot length must be declared and their measurements noted on the certificate. - f.
 The difference between a headsail and a spinnaker is that the width of a headsail, measured between the midpoints of its luff and leech, is less than 75% of the length of its foot.
 A sail tacked down behind the foremost mast is not a headsail.